Hadad

-The Baal Cycle, also known as the Epic of Baal, is a collection of stories about the god Baal from the Canaanite area who is also referred to as Hadad, the storm-god.
-This collection of stories is dated between 1400 and 1200 B.C. and was found in Ugarit, an ancient city located in modern-day Syria.
+The Baal Cycle or Epic of Baal is a collection of stories about the Canaanite Baal, also referred to as Hadad.
+It was composed between 1400 and 1200 B.C. and rediscovered in the excavation of Ugarit, an ancient city in modern-day Syria.

+The storm-god Adad and the sun-god Shamash jointly became the patron gods of oracles and divination in Mesopotamia.

 Adad in Akkad and Sumer

-In Akkadian, Adad is also known as Rammanu ("Thunderer") cognate with רעמא Raˁmā and רַעַם Raˁam, which was a byname of Hadad.
-Rammanu was formerly incorrectly taken by many scholars to be an independent Akkadian god later identified with Hadad.
+In Akkadian, Adad is also known as Rammanu ("Thunderer") cognate with רעמא Raˁmā and רַעַם Raˁam, a byname of Hadad.
+Many scholars formerly took Rammanu to be an independent Akkadian god, but he was later identified with Hadad.

 Though originating in northern Mesopotamia, Adad was identified by the same Sumerogram ^{d}IM that designated Iškur in the south.
 His worship became widespread in Mesopotamia after the First Babylonian dynasty.
-A text dating from the reign of Ur-Ninurta characterizes Adad/Iškur as both threatening in his stormy rage and generally life-giving and benevolent.
+A text dating from the reign of Ur-Ninurta characterizes the two sides of Adad/Iškur as threatening in his stormy rage, and benevolent in giving life.

-The form Iškur appears in the list of gods found at Shuruppak but was of far less importance, probably partly because storms and rain were scarce in Sumer and agriculture there depended on irrigation instead.
-The gods Enlil and Ninurta also had storm god features that decreased Iškur's distinctiveness.
-He sometimes appears as the assistant or companion of one or the other of the two.
+Iškur appears in the list of gods found at Shuruppak but was of far less importance, perhaps because storms and rain were scarce in Sumer and agriculture there depended on irrigation instead.
+The gods Enlil and Ninurta also had storm god features that diminished Iškur's distinct role, and he sometimes appears as the assistant or companion of these more prominent gods.

 When Enki distributed the destinies, he made Iškur inspector of the cosmos.
 In one litany, Iškur is proclaimed again and again as "great radiant bull, your name is heaven" and also called son of Anu, lord of Karkara; twin-brother of Enki, lord of abundance, lord who rides the storm, lion of heaven.

 In other texts Adad/Iškur is sometimes son of the moon god Nanna/Sin by Ningal and brother of Utu/Shamash and Inanna/Ishtar.
-Iškur is also sometimes described as the son of Enlil.
+He is also sometimes described as the son of Enlil.

-The bull was portrayed as Adad/Iškur's sacred animal starting in the Old Babylonian period (the first half of the 2nd millennium BCE).
+The bull was portrayed as Adad/Iškur's sacred animal starting in the Old Babylonian period (early 2nd millennium BCE).

-Adad/Iškur's consort (both in early Sumerian and the much later Assyrian texts) was Shala, a goddess of grain, who is also sometimes associated with the god Dagānu.
+Adad/Iškur's consort (both in early Sumerian and the much later Assyrian texts) was the grain goddess Shala, who is also sometimes associated with the god Dagānu.
 She was also called Gubarra in the earliest texts.
-The fire god Gibil (named Gerra in Akkadian) is sometimes the son of Iškur and Shala.
+The fire god Gibil (Girra in Akkadian) is sometimes the son of Iškur and Shala.

 He is identified with the Anatolian storm-god Teshub, whom the Mitannians designated with the same Sumerogram ^{d}IM.
-Occasionally Adad/Iškur is identified with the god Amurru, the god of the Amorites.
+Occasionally he is identified with the Amorite god Amurru.